+The tentative parcel map also includes proposed vacations of portions of previously dedicated public street rights-of-way.
 The project will also require dedications and/or acquisitions for public street rights-of-way and utility easements as well as the construction of public facilities and infrastructure in accordance with the standards, specifications and policies of the City of Fresno in order to facilitate the future proposed development of the subject property.